NCSC Cyber Advisor for Cyber Essentials implementation

 How is a Cyber Advisor different from a certification body?

 They sit on opposite sides of the same standard.
 A Cyber Advisor helps you implement the controls before assessment.
 A certification body assesses and certifies organisations against the standard.
 Dead Simple Computing is both: an NCSC Assured Service Provider under the Cyber Advisor scheme, and an appointed Cyber Essentials certification body.
-That means the implementation help you get is informed by exactly what the assessment looks for.
+The implementation help is informed by what an assessment looks for, and the two roles are kept as separate pieces of work.

 What does the Cyber Advisor service cost?